 Alcohol Use Disorder Treatment in Southern California

 If you or someone you love is struggling with alcohol use disorder, please contact Hope By The Sea.
-We offer a full continuum of care from medically supervised detox to sober living.
-Our team can help you or a loved one break the cycle of addiction and begin a life in recovery.
+We offer a full continuum of care, our team can help you or a loved one break the cycle of addiction and begin a life in recovery.
 Hope Starts Here!